jdpintoGA/project-4/README.md

 The starting point for the project was to define the data models for the back end.

-The graphic below, outlines the four models we settled on and the relationships between the models.
+The graphic below outlines the four models we settled on and the relationships between the models.

 <img  src=frontend/Images/relationships.png height=500>